 The Education Festival is one the highlights in the education CPD world.
 Once a year, for two days, the good and the great of education come together to discuss best practice and research.
 We have two sessions after lunch (please come see us at 1400 on Growth Mindset and 1600 on The Teenage Brain), so thought we’d blog on what we’ve learnt so far.

 First up for us was Harry Fletcher-Wood on responsive teaching and how we measure feedback and progress.
 He spoke about how much time is spent (and probably wasted) on learning outcomes.
-This is something we definitely agree with and recently blogged about it here.
-Harry mentioned the ‘Infant Simulator’ which was a project that gave young girls a baby doll to look after, but actually had the opposite effect of deterring them from teenage pregnancy.
-This led to the question of how do we know if what we are teaching is actually working?
+This is something we definitely agree with, and that we even recently blogged about here.
+Harry mentioned the ‘Infant Simulator’, which was a project that gave young girls a baby doll to look after, but actually had the opposite effect of deterring them from teenage pregnancy.
+This led to the question: how do we know if what we are teaching is actually working?
 One big take home from this was that we should consider using rich multiple choice questions as they allow us to quickly assess where people are at and are quick to implement.

 We also had the pleasure of hearing Katharine Birbalsingh discuss her work at Michaela School.
 She discussed the power of high expectations and how they weigh up the potential impact with the amount of effort it will take.
 This helps them manage teacher workload more effectively.
 She also talked about how they support their staff, with regular CPD and no graded lessons observations.
 We found their work around their bootcamp induction fascinating and is something we want to hear more about in the future.
 This blog, by one of her colleague goes in to a bit more detail and is worth a read.